 Gather Grants for Revolve Members and Local Communities

 If you have a mission-aligned proposal primarily geared toward people who are not in the Revolve community but are part of your community, we encourage you to submit a proposal based on the guidelines below.
 These proposals should further our collective work while operating within the spirit of gathering people in spaces through the lens of Jewish values.
 These proposals should also demonstrate that they would not be possible without Revolve’s support.
 An example might be a Revolve member who wants to co-organize a Passover Seder with a Rabbi to discuss racial and economic justice as an open community event.

 - Bring together at least 5 individuals in addition to yourself (minimum six participants including yourself as a Revolve member)

 - A single event can apply for up to $200

 - In order to fund as many proposals as possible as equitably as possible, we may offer partial funding

 - Funding cannot be applied toward travel costs

-- Once the event is completed, Revolve organizers submit a story of the event along with photos to share with the Revolve community and Schusterman/ROI partners
+- Once the event is completed, Revolve organizers submit a story of the event along with at least one photo (the more, the merrier!) to share with the Revolve community and Schusterman partners